mjeffries-pivotal/bosh-google-cpi-release/docs/concourse/README.md

 fly -t gcp unpause-pipeline -p hello-world
 ```

 7. Click on hello-world, then kick off a build by clicking on the plus sign at the upper right corner of the page.
-Look at output.
+Look at the output of the build to see the greeting echoed out.

 8. optionally - create DNS A record pointing to EXTERNAL_IP, then use the DNS name instead of the IP.

-9. Concourse creates a single team called main, with "concourse" user, when you first install concourse.
+9. Concourse creates a single team called "main", with "concourse" user, when you first install concourse.
 You can add additional teams and users as follows, supplying values for USERID and PASSWORD:

 ```
 fly -t gcp set-team -n team1 --basic-auth-username USERID --basic-auth-password PASSWORD